baomidou/mybatis-plus-doc/src/content/docs/en/guides/key-generator.md

 - OracleKeyGenerator
 - PostgreKeyGenerator

-If the built-in primary key generation strategies do not meet your requirements, you can extend custom primary key generation strategies by implementing the `IKeyGenerator` interface.
+If the built-in primary key generation strategies do not meet your requirements, you can extend them by implementing the `IKeyGenerator` interface to create custom primary key generation strategies.

 ## Example